JosueLackwood/DDD-Project-Master/README.md

 3) Functionality to create, update, and delete ReportAggregates and their respective ReportItems.

 To enhance the project's appeal, I decided to center it around a police reporting service.
-The focus is on enabling users to view and submit reports (ReportItem) related to forest fires occurring at specific locations within a county (ReportAggregate).
+The focus is on enabling users to view and submit reports (ReportItem) related to incidents ocurring at specific locations within a county (ReportAggregate).

 ## How to use?